ivan-grebe/ivan-grebe.github.io/index.md

 * Lab 9

     Lab 9, part 1 was fun because I got to create a functioning spellcheck that would work if I used it on any one of my papers I wrote.
+I also got stuck for a while because I put a return in the wrong spot so it was a good learning experience.

 * Lab 8